Wall Street's latest fad is built on sand

 MILK MONEY

 Demand for sand is expected to outpace the number of rigs drilling new wells for the foreseeable future, but valuations for the sand miners are rich.
-Their enterprise value – market capitalization plus debt – is about 10 times expected earnings before interest, taxes, depreciation and amortization.
+Their enterprise value – market capitalisation plus debt – is about 10 times expected earnings before interest, taxes, depreciation and amortisation.

 An investor looking for a way to profit indirectly from the fracking boom could buy shares of Martin Marietta Materials Inc, which provides gravel to build roads at frack sites and whose enterprise value is 11.7 times EBITDA.